* Longtime community organizer who trained at Saul Alinsky’s Industrial Areas Foundation

 * Worked on behalf of Obama’s presidential campaign in 2008

-Born in New York City in 1950 and raised in the Manhattan suburb of New Rochelle, Gerald Kellman was a confirmed political activist by the time he entered college: “I went to the University of Wisconsin [UW] to major in student protesting,” he says wryly.
+Gerald Kellman was born in New York City in 1950 and was raised in the Manhattan suburb of New Rochelle.
+As noted in the article of the Illinois Issues of March 2009 entitled “Obama’s Mentor,” by Phil Davidson, he was a confirmed political activist by the time he entered college: “I went to the University of Wisconsin [UW] to major in student protesting,” he says wryly.
 One of Kellman’s crusades at UW was to lead student rallies in opposition to mandatory ROTC orientations.
-Toward the end of the Sixties, Kellman transferred to Reed College in Portland, Oregon for a brief period before settling in Chicago in 1970 to study community organizing at the Industrial Areas Foundation (IAF), a school established by the famed Saul Alinsky.
+Toward the end of the Sixties, Kellman transferred to far-left Reed College in Portland, Oregon for a brief period before settling in Chicago in 1970 to study community organizing at the Industrial Areas Foundation (IAF), a school established by the famed Saul Alinsky.

 At IAF, Kellman was trained to analyze the tactics and strategies by which political, social, and economic power can be obtained, and he subsequently used this knowledge in his battles against the mortgage banking industry in Chicago’s predominantly black West Side.

 Within a few years, however, Kellman grew weary of organizing and returned to school, obtaining a master’s degree in journalism from Northwestern University in 1980 and then going through 18 months of postgraduate studies in public policy at the University of Chicago.

 In 1982 Kellman again took up community organizing, training staff members for the United Neighborhood Organization (UNO), a church-based initiative designed to bring political power and leftwing values to Chicago’s growing Hispanic community.